 - Sitting as arbitrator on several Olympic Games selection disputes, including Aaron Cook’s well-publicised challenge to Sport Taekwondo UK’s refusal to select him (co-arbitrator) as well as an appeal to an Olympic selection decision taken by British Shooting (sole arbitrator)

-- Acting for a rugby league player in a landmark appeal to the National Anti-Doping Panel’s Appeal Tribunal following his suspension for methylhexaneamine use, getting a 2 year ban reduced to 6 months
+- Acting for a rugby league player in a landmark appeal to the National Anti-Doping Panel’s Appeal Tribunal following his suspension for methylhexaneamine use, getting a 2 year ban reduced to 6 months (and acting for a number of other athletes on other doping cases)

 - Acting for a British champion professional boxer on a successful challenge to a ban imposed by the European Boxing Union